awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-kms-master-key.rst

    :language: ruby

 Set the region, bucket name, item name, and key value.
-See the :doc:`kms-example-create-key` example for information on creating a |KMS| key.
+See the :doc:`kms-example-create-key` example for information about creating an |KMS| key.

 .. literalinclude:: ./example_code/s3/s3_add_cskms_encrypt_item.rb
    :lines: 15-18
    :dedent: 0
    :language: ruby

-Open the file, get it's contents, encrypt it with **encrypt**, and get the ciphered file contents.
+Open the file, get its contents, encrypt it with :code:`encrypt`, and get the ciphered file contents.

 .. literalinclude:: ./example_code/s3/s3_add_cskms_encrypt_item.rb